kubernetes/kubernetes/examples/celery-rabbitmq/README.md

 CMD ["/bin/bash", "/usr/local/bin/run.sh"]
 ```

-The celery\_conf.py contains the defintion of a simple Celery task that adds two numbers.
+The celery\_conf.py contains the definition of a simple Celery task that adds two numbers.
 This last line starts the Celery worker.

 **NOTE:** `ENV C_FORCE_ROOT 1` forces Celery to be run as the root user, which is *not* recommended in production!